m-pilia/mu0/README.md

 | ``0110``| ``JNE X``    | ``if ACC!=0 pc = X``       |
 | ``0111``| ``STOP``     | ``stop``                   |

-The extra assembly pseudoinstruction ``INI X Y`` is avaible, in order to load values into the memory.
+The extra assembly pseudoinstruction ``INI X Y`` is available, in order to load values into the memory.
 Values range is from -2<sup>11</sup> to 2<sup>11</sup> - 1, encoded in two's complement.
 All the values are statically loaded before the program start, regardless